 This multidisciplinary program of research directed by Dr. Ewing-Cobbs includes longitudinal natural history studies as well as clinical trials examining a variety of outcomes in children and adults with acquired or developmental conditions that affect brain development and/or function.

 Reach Out and Read is a national program that prepares America’s youngest children to succeed in school by partnering with doctors to prescribe books and encourage families to read together.
 The Children's Learning Institute is home to the Texas branch of this program.

-Throughout the school year, our School-Based Programs provide early intervention to students who are at-risk for or who are experiencing reading and math failure as well as enrichment programs for students with grade level academic skills.
+Throughout the school year, our School-Based Programs provide early intervention to students who are at-risk for or who are experiencing reading failure as well as enrichment programs for students with grade level academic skills.